Sites in Finland

 The Kvarken Archipelago and the High Coast in Sweden together make up a joint World Heritage site of Finland and Sweden.
 Together they serve as a unique example of land uplift caused by the last glacial period and ongoing geological development and biological processes.
 The Kvarken Archipelago was inscribed into the World Heritage List in 2006 as Finland’s first Natural Heritage Site.

+Association of World Heritage sites in Finland was founded in 2016.
 From a common brochure of all the Finnish World Heritage Sites you can read about the sites as well.